Andrea-Boldrini/tiltrotor/README.md

 - `simulation_parameters` initializes simulation parameters and reference setpoint (that can be updated as desired).

 For the other folder (Simscape):
-- `controller_parameters` initializes the PID parameters (follow the instruction at the head of the file to choose the right values);
+- `controller_parameters` initializes the PID parameters (follow the instructions at the head of the file to choose the right values);
 - `LQR_controller_pitching` initializes the LQR controller for `model_4` and `model_5`;
 - `MPC_controller_pitching` initializes the MPC controller for `model_6`;
 - `MPC_controller_full` initializes the MPC controller for `model_7`;